ElonaMaliqi/Portfolio/README.md

 ## Description
-Built from the ground up with **HTML**, **CSS**, and **JavaScript**, this website is a reflection of my creative and technical abilities.
+This is a website crafted from scratch using **HTML**, **CSS**, and **JavaScript**, serving as a testament of my creative and technical abilities.
 It acts as a central platform for showcasing my projects and highlighting my skills.
+Through intuitive design, visitors can explore my portfolio and gain insight into my diverse skill set.

 * Demo: https://portfolio-elone-maliqi.netlify.app